MahmoudEhab3/image-filter-using-OOP/README.md

    > this filter produce another version of the image that is black and white.
  + Invert Image
    >produce the negative of the image, and you can store it in the file name you give.
- * mergeImages
+ * MergeImages
    >take another image and then merge it with the first image
- - flipImage
+ - FlipImage
    >flip the image horizontally or vertically
- + rotateImage
+ + RotateImage
    >rotate image 90 or 180 or 270
- * darkenAndLighten
+ * DarkenAndLighten
    >make the image darker or lighter by 50%
  - Enlarge Image
    > this filter enlarge one of the four quarters of the image into a separate new image